pjlintw/Transformer-py/README.md

 The repository works on fine-tuning of the pre-trained Transformer-based models for Parts-of-speech (POS) tagging.
 We leverage `chtb_0223.gold_conll`, `phoenix_0001.gold_conll`, `pri_0016.gold_conll` and `wsj_1681.gold_conll` annotated file as dataset for fine-tuning.
 To reproduce the results, follow the steps bellow.

 * New Februray 22th, 2021: Data preprocessing and data information.
+* New March 8th, 2021: Train the BERT and custom model, dataset loading script.

 ## Installation